ninja-con-gafas/watchdog/README.md

 # Watchdog: A Secure Raspberry Pi Microserver Gateway for Private Cloud

 A lightweight, containerized gateway for home-lab and private cloud environments, built for the Raspberry Pi 3B+.
-Watchdog acts as a front-facing control panel that provides secure, VPN-gated access, DNS resolution, conditional reverse proxy routing, and power state orchestration for Proxmox-based infrastructure.
+Watchdog acts as a front-facing control panel that provides secure local network access, DNS resolution, conditional reverse proxy routing, and power state orchestration for Proxmox-based infrastructure.

 ---

 ## Features
-- **Zero-trust access**: All services are only accessible via WireGuard VPN or local LAN (intranet).
+- **Restricted access**: All services are accessible only via the local LAN (intranet), with no direct exposure to the internet.
 - **Conditional reverse proxy**: OpenResty (Nginx + Lua) dynamically routes requests based on Proxmox availability.
 - **Private DNS**: Pi-hole resolves internal service names and blocks advertisement and telemetry.
 - **Wake-on-LAN & Power Management**: Remotely boot or shutdown Proxmox nodes from the Pi.